learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.15.
-What is the purpose of compare function while sorting arrays?
+## Q. What is the purpose of compare function while sorting arrays?

 The purpose of the compare function is to define an alternative sort order.
 When the `sort()` function compares two values, it sends the values to the compare function, and sorts the values according to the returned (negative, zero, positive) value.

-If omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.
+If omitted, the array elements are converted to strings, then sorted according to each character\'s Unicode code point value.

 ```js
 const numbers = [1, 2, 5, 3, 4];